sulu/sulu-docs/book/templates.rst

 .. note::

-    If you change an existing property from a multilingual to a non multilingual version, it is necessary to migrate the values in PHPCR from one language to the new property, e.g. from ``i18n:de-article_number`` to ``article_number``.
+    Changing the ``multilingual`` attribute of a property is similar to renaming the property.
+    If you want to keep existing data for the property, you need to migrate it.
+Multilingual properties are saved with a name like ``i18n:de-article_number``, while non-multilingual properties use a name like ``article_number``.

 Sections
 --------